-Michael Mondelli III is an Associate in the firm's Newark, NJ office and a member of the Complex Commercial Litigation and Employment Law & Litigation Practice Groups.
+Michael Mondelli III is an Associate and a member of the Complex Commercial Litigation and Employment Law & Litigation Practice Groups.

 Prior to joining the firm, Mr. Mondelli served as an Associate for a central New Jersey-based law firm where he handled all aspects of pretrial civil matters including drafting complaints, interrogatories, document requests, subpoenas, motions, and briefs, settlement discussions and alternative dispute resolution, and land-use and zoning matters.
 Prior to that, he served as a law clerk for the Honorable Thomas Daniel McCloskey of the Superior Court of New Jersey’s Law Division, Civil Part, and a Research Assistant to Professor Paula A. Franzese of Seton Hall University School of Law.
 He also worked as a legal intern in the United States Department of Justice’s Trustee Office in Newark and a judicial intern for the Honorable Madeline Cox Arleo of the United States District Court for the District of New Jersey.

 Mr. Mondelli received his Juris Doctor degree from Seton Hall University School of Law and his Bachelor of Arts degree from Drew University.
 While in law school, he got an article entitled “The Roger Goodell Standard: Is Commissioner Authority Good for Sports?” in the Seton Hall Legislative Journal and received a Peter W. Rodino Excellence in Achievement Scholarship.

 For a description of the selection process methodology for each of the publications and organizations which have included Genova Burns LLC in their rankings or awards, please click here.